josdejong/jsoneditor/docs/api.md

 ## JSON parsing and stringification

-In general to parse or stringify JSON data, the browsers built in JSON parser can be used.
+In general, to parse or stringify JSON data, the browsers built in JSON parser can be used.
 To create a formatted string from a JSON object, use:

 ```js
 var formattedString = JSON.stringify(json, null, 2);